flutter/website/src/content/app-architecture/guide.md

 this will be familiar.
 MVVM is a design pattern that separates a feature of an application into three parts: the `Model`, the `ViewModel` and the `View`.
-Views and ViewModels make up the UI layer of an application.
+Views and view models make up the UI layer of an application.
-Repositories and services represent the data of an application, or the Model layer of MVVM.
+Repositories and services represent the data of an application, or the model layer of MVVM.
 Each of these components is defined in the next section.

 <img src='/assets/images/docs/app-architecture/guide/mvvm-intro-with-layers.png'
 alt="MVVM design pattern">

-Every feature in an application will contain one view to describe the UI and one ViewModel to handle logic, one or more repositories as the sources of truth for your application data, and zero or more services that interact with external APIs, like client servers and platform plugins.
+Every feature in an application will contain one view to describe the UI and one view model to handle logic, one or more repositories as the sources of truth for your application data, and zero or more services that interact with external APIs, like client servers and platform plugins.